Ingenium-Games/ingenium/Documentation/SQL_Migration_Guide.md

 ### Path 1: Zero-Change Deployment (Recommended First Step)

-Simply deploy ig.core with the new SQL system.
-The compatibility layer automatically handles all `MySQL.Asynig.*` and `MySQL.Synig.*` calls.
+Simply deploy ingenium with the new SQL system.
+The compatibility layer automatically handles all `MySQL.Async.*` and `MySQL.Sync.*` calls.

 **No code changes required!**